PetteriMoilanen/Demos/README.md

-# Demo_notebooks
+# Demos
-A repo for demo notebooks of various tools and techniques I've explored.
-The idea is to have the notebooks demonstrate the basics of a tool/library/whatever and also contain links to documentation and other resources.
+A repo for demo notebooks/scripts of various tools and techniques I've explored.
+The idea is to demonstrate the basics of a tool/library/whatever and also contain links to documentation and other resources.

 Will probably contain separate folders for different tools and such, but for now all is in the root.